Jac Performance

 HRV vs performance

-Current review: HRV is worse by 3.0 vs the prior 7d; that limits performance right now.
+Current review: HRV is better by 3.4 vs the prior 7d; that supports performance right now.

 How to read: Look for your best quality to cluster with better HRV.